Do we have moray eels in North Carolina waters?

 Aside from their creepy appearance, eels look particularly fearsome because they constantly open and close their mouths.
 This is not threatening behavior.
 It’s to keep water circulating through the small circular gills located on the each side of their head behind their jaws.
 The wide jaws have long, sharp teeth for catching fish and eating mollusks, including octopus.

-On average, morays measure about 5 feet long.
-They have few predators other than large groupers.
-Some eels prey on other morays.
-Eels are a food resource in some cultures, but some moray species are toxic to humans.
+On average, morays measure about 5 feet long and have few predators.
+Large groupers are known to prey on them, and morays also prey on each other.
+In some cultures, they are a human food resource, but some species are toxic to humans.